prantlf/grunt-vnuserver/README.md

         htmllint: {
             all: {
                 options: {
-                    // This option makes grunt-html connect to the vnu server instance.
+                    // This option makes grunt-html-dev connect to the vnu server instance.
                     server: {}
                 },
                 src: "app.html"